godssleepiestkitty/Natron/Documentation/source/guide/getstarted-installation-mac.rst

 .. toctree::
    :maxdepth: 2

-This chapter will guide your through the installation of Natron on macOS (formerly known as Mac OS X or OS X).
+This chapter will guide you through the installation of Natron on macOS (formerly known as Mac OS X or OS X).

 Requirements
 ------------